trychlos/pwix-modal/README.md

     The event holds a data object with:

-    - `modal`: the modal identifier
+    - `id`: the modal identifier

-    - `button`: the button properties with at least an identifier
+    - `button`: the button properties with:

+        - `id`: the button identifier (always set)
+        - `parms`: the parameters initially passed when creating the button

     - `parms`: the parameters initialy passed to `Modal.run()`.

-    If the button holds a truely `dismiss` property, or is the only button of the standard footer, then the dialog is closed.
+    If the button holds a truthy `dismiss` property, or is the only button of the standard footer, then the dialog is closed.
 In other cases, it is the responsability of the event receiver to close the modal.

 - `md-close`